Who can apply for awards?

 - Current Members of Audax Australia are eligible for all awards.
 In this context, a “Member” does not include a temporary Member.

-- It is not necessary for the rider to have been a Member at the time each ride was undertaken as long as they became a Member before the end of the season.
-However, a rider must be a Member for all the seasons covered by a Consecutive Month or Multi-Season Award to be eligible for that award.
+- For awards that are available to Members only, it is not necessary for the rider to have been a Member at the time each ride was undertaken as long as they became a Member before the end of the season.

 Which rides can be counted?